usc-isi-i2/amppere/README.md

 Type of modification: typo, ocr, phonetic
 ```

 We further perform pre-processing and bi-gram, integer tokenization for each record using a [python script](https://github.com/usc-isi-i2/amppere).

+### MinHashLSH and Blocking

 Additionally, we use [DataSketch](https://github.com/ekzhu/datasketch) for calculating MinHash signatures & LSH blocking keys with the following settings:

 ```
 Number of permutations: 128
 Relative importance of false positives: 0.5
 ```

-### Expected performance

 To understand our generated dataset and formulate a sense of ground truth, we utilize another [python script](https://github.com/usc-isi-i2/amppere) to apply blocking and non privacy-preserving entity resolution, computing three metrics: `Pairs Completeness (PC)`, `Reduction Ratio (RR)`, `F-score`.
+Fig.3 displays the expected non privacy-preserving ER and blocking results, whereas fig.4 details the optimal MinHashLSH blocking key size (in our findings we note that the blocking key size is directly correlated with `b`, the blocking threshold).

 ## Sharemind MPC